-I am a bit of a statistical anomaly.
-When I was a child my parents signed me up for a series of psychological studies at the University of Toronto, meaning that my childhood was punctuated by a phone interviews with PhD researchers asking about my sleeping habits and occasional visits to a child psychology lab in downtown Toronto (for which I received the invaluable reward of a Blockbuster rental certificate).
-On other occasions researchers came to my primary school and I was pulled out of class to complete logic puzzles in front of a couple educational psychologists in a repurposed changing room.
+When I was a child my parents signed me up for a series of psychological studies at the University of Toronto, meaning that my childhood was punctuated by phone interviews with PhD students asking about my sleeping habits and occasional visits to a child psychology lab in downtown Toronto (for which I received the then-invaluable reward of a Blockbuster rental certificate).
+On other occasions researchers came to my primary school and I was pulled out of class to complete logic puzzles in front of educational psychologists in a re-purposed changing room.

-At the moment I’m living London, having come to the UK from Canada in 2014 to do an MSc in Comparative Social Policy at the University of Oxford, and then pursued work in the charity sector.
-I am particularly interested in disabilities, employment policy, education and healthcare, but I find all social policies and social phenomena generally fascinating.
-I like open data and improving ease of use, so I re-host public charitable data in more accessible formats, and have a dataset of UK parliamentary speeches with sentiment analysis, and have produced a few R packages for accessing data from the UK parliament, plus a package for analysing UK electoral data.
-I have a semi-frequently used Twitter feed, build the odd Shiny app, have put a bunch of projects on GitHub and I’m also occasionally out in the real world doing various things.
+I live in Berlin, after six years in the UK.
+I moved to the UK from Canada in 2014 to do an MSc in Comparative Social Policy at the University of Oxford, and then worked in the charity sector doing impact analysis, data science and social research.
+I like open data and improving ease of use, so I have a dataset of UK parliamentary speeches , and have produced a few R packages.
+I have a semi-frequently used Twitter feed, have put a bunch of projects on GitHub and I’m also occasionally out in the real world doing things like running ultramarathons.